tylerauerbeck/datum/README.md

 Setup [Taskfile](https://taskfile.dev/installation/) by following the instructions and using one of the various convenient package managers or installation scripts.
 You can then simply run `task install` to load the associated dependencies.
 Nearly everything in this repository assumes you already have a local golang environment setup so this is not included.
 Please see the associated documentation.

+To include Taskfile's created in other directories / to call the respective tasks, you would add an `includes` per the Taskfile documentation and then reference it by name, e.g. `task cli:createorg`

 ### Pre-requisites to a PR

 This repository contains a number of code generating functions / utilities which take schema modifications and scaffold out resolvers, graphql API schemas, openAPI specifications, among other things.
 To ensure you've generated all the necessary dependencies run `task pr`; this will run the entirety of the commands required to safely generate a PR.
 If for some reason one of the commands fails / encounters an error, you will need to debug the individual steps.
 It should be decently easy to follow the `Taskfile` in the root of this repository.